In my quest to regain beautiful skin, I discovered that Dead Sea Salt and Epsom baths can improve the following conditions:

 Studies show that Dead Sea Salt baths have shown positive results in symptom relief and lengthening remission of eczema and psoriasis sufferers.

-Personally, when my skin was at its worst, I took a salt bath every evening, then tapered the frequency to every other day, then evemed off in the bath, gradually.
+Personally, when my skin was at its worst, I took a salt bath every evening, then tapered the frequency to every other day, then tapered off the baths, gradually.
+This means as my skin improved, I took them every other day, then every 2 days, then twice a week.

 You will notice that having a 3-4 baths for 3-4 weeks will diminish the itch, scaling and joint complaints if you have any.
 Any sleeping difficulties are also resolved.
 The spread of inflammation will decrease as well as the redness.
 However, as I was on medication for something else, my face took 4 months to heal from chronic scaling and sunburn in 2014.